Last updated May 2023

 There are usually alternatives that provide similar experiences to popular spots, without the crowds.
-For example, Yellowstone and Yosemite national parks are overrun from June through August.
+For example, Yellowstone and Glacier national parks are overrun from June through August.
 Instead of sitting in traffic, consider Lassen Volcanic N.P.
-(Yellowstone-esque) or Kings Canyon N.P. (fewer facilities than Yosemite but outstanding scenery).
+(Yellowstone-esque) or North Cascades N.P. (it has more glaciers than Glacier).

 Blend in (as best you can).